Congo militia chief Ntaganda says protected civilians

 Prosecutors say Ntaganda let ethnic Hema troops under his command rape and massacre ethnic Lendu civilians who lived on land rich in oil, diamonds and gold which he wanted for himself.
 They also accuse him of raping child soldiers.

-One 13-year-old said falling pregnant with the child of a senior commander was a "relief" from the daily round of sexual favors she otherwise had to offer fighters, the victims' lawyer said.
+One 13-year-old said falling pregnant with the child of a senior commander was a "relief" from the daily round of sexual favours she otherwise had to offer fighters, the victims' lawyer said.

 But his lawyers said he was a disciplined and highly professional soldier who had protected civilians from other militias during a power vacuum in the country that followed the 1997 toppling of President Mobutu Seke Seso.